istio/istio.io/content/en/docs/concepts/deployment-models/index.md

 ## Cluster models

-A cluster is a set of compute nodes that run containerized applications.
+The workload instances of your application run in one or more
-Typically, the compute nodes comprising a cluster can reach each other directly and you can limit external access through rules or policies.
+{{< gloss "cluster" >}}clusters{{< /gloss >}}.
 For isolation, performance, and high availability, you can confine clusters to availability zones and regions.

 Production systems, depending on their requirements, can run across multiple clusters spanning a number of zones or regions, leveraging cloud load balancers